Sexual Misconduct and Discrimination

 Website: studenthealth.oregonstate.edu

-Call ahead of time to ensure availability.
+Location: 850 SW 26th Street, Corvallis, OR 97331 Call ahead of time to ensure availability.
 Sexual Assault Nurse Examiners are available to any student, regardless of gender identity, who is a survivor of sexual assault.
-Survivors can continue seeing a Student Health clinician for any other health exams as well, which allows for a continuum of care for the survivor that includes sensitivity to their experience.
+Survivors can continue seeing a Student Health clinician for any other health exam as well, which allows for a continuum of care for the survivor that includes sensitivity to their experience.

-e.
+c.
 OSU Counseling and Psychological Services (CAPS)

 Contact: 541-737-2131